binaris/dev-docs-content/main_concepts/calling-the-backend-from-the-frontend.md

     import '@reshuffle/code-transform/macro';
     ```

     This macro provides the mechanism which makes the entire Reshuffle experience possible.
-At build time, our plugin analyzes any file that includes this macro and intelligently replaces     your local JavaScript backend calls with Reshuffle RPC calls.
+At build time, our plugin analyzes any files that include this macro and intelligently replaces your local JavaScript backend calls with Reshuffle RPC calls.

 2. Import the relevant `@exposed` and `exported` functions from your backend